cyberhexe/packet-storm/docs/Cybersecurity/Penetration Testing/Active Information Gathering/SMB-Netbios.md

 The SMB Netbios service listens on the `445/tcp` port.
 It is also available through `139/tcp` port.
-A list to clarify SMB version numbers, and their related Windows Operating system versions:
+A list to clarify SMB version numbers, and their related Windows OS versions:
 - SMB1 - Windows 2000, XP and Windows 2003.
 - SMB2 – Windows Vista SP1 and Windows 2008
 - SMB2.1 – Windows 7 and Windows 2008 R2